Coole Pilate: History

 Coole Pilate means a croft growing pill oats.
 A brine spring is shown on an 1831 map of the area, and is presumably the source of local place names such as "Brine Pit".

 Little is known of the early history of the area.
 A square perforated stone hoe believed to date from the Bronze Age was found in a field to the west of Old Hall in 1936, suggesting possible settlement during that period.
 Coole Pilate is not mentioned by name in the Domesday Book of 1086.
 Most of the area of the modern civil parish fell within the ancient parish of Acton in the Nantwich Hundred; it was served by St Mary's Church, Acton.
 A loom weight was found in the area, suggesting that weaving was carried out locally around the 16th century.
 There is evidence of a local brickworks and pottery around the 18th–19th centuries.

 In around 1836, landowners in the parish included the Earl of Kilmorey, a major landowner locally, as well as Charles Wicksted, Richard Johnson and the Reverend Jeremiah Smith.
 The Birmingham and Liverpool Junction Canal, now part of the Shropshire Union, was completed in 1835.
 The Nantwich and Market Drayton Railway, constructed in 1863, ran north–south through the parish; a halt at Coole Pilate was opened in 1935.
 The halt closed in 1963 and the line was subsequently dismantled, although the supports of the former railway bridge over the Shropshire Union Canal still remain near Austin's Bridge.

 The parish had a platoon in the Home Guard during the Second World War, which guarded the canal bridges and reinforced the RAF at the nearby Hack Green Radar Station.

 Governance

 Coole Pilate has been administered since 1950 by Sound and District Parish Council.
 From 1974 the civil parish was served by Crewe and Nantwich Borough Council, which was succeeded on 1 April 2009 by the new unitary authority of Cheshire East.
-Coole Pilate falls in the parliamentary constituency of Crewe and Nantwich, which has been represented by Edward Timpson since a by-election in 2008.
+Coole Pilate falls in the parliamentary constituency of Chester South and Eddisbury, which has been represented since the 2024 general election by Aphra Brandreth of the Conservative Party.